SELECTION OF THE HEAD OF STATE

 The person who receives the majority of votes will become the Head of State.
 The person who receives the minority vote will be the Deputy Head of State.

-In the event of a tied vote the parliamentarians will recast their votes within 15 minutes.
+In the event of a tied vote the parliamentarians will recast their votes for a second time within 15 minutes.

 COMMONWEALTH OF AUSTRALIA